The Bristol Bombay.

 Bombays and Paratroops

 The British adopted the use of paratroops only after observing the German's successful use of them in Norway and the Netherlands.
 At that stage in the war the RAF didn't have enough aircrew to man their fighters and bombers and so were reluctant to have too many dedicated transport squadrons in the UK.³ So, the newly formed British Airborne forces started out using the Armstong Whitworth Whitley bomber.
 Experiments were done with the paratroops jumping from the rear of the fuselage (the rear turret was removed).
 They initially adopted a method used in RAF displays at the annual RAF Hendon air shows.
 The paratroop would stand, facing forward, in the rear turret, then pull the ripcord of the parachute, which would stream behind the aircraft and pull the paratroop off.
 This method proved very slow and it would take multiple flights over a landing site to get all the parachutists out.
 Then they experimented with jumping from a hole in the floor of the Whitley (a hole initially designed to house a retractable ventral turret).
-Jumping through the hole was judged to be a much better option, although there was always the risk of thumping against the side of the hole when exiting, the dreaded "Whitley Kiss".
+Jumping through the hole was judged to be a much better option, although there was always the risk of thumping heads against the side of the hole when exiting, the dreaded "Whitley Kiss".
 The officer in charge of parachute training, Major John Rock, managed to get the loan of a Bombay aircraft in August 1940⁴.
 It had its large side cargo door removed and the beam used to load cargo was modified to be the attachment point for static-line parachutes (where the parachute is opened automatically by a line attached to the aircraft).
 The experiment was a great success and Major Rock, together with Admiral Keyes, then head of Combined Operations, campaigned to have Bombays made available for the Airborne forces, if not for actual drops into enemy territory, then at least for training purposes.
 The RAF refused, and all available Bombays were sent to the Middle East.
 It's rather telling that all the descriptions of these events call the Bombay an "old aircraft of obsolete design", whereas, at this stage, no production Bombay was much more than a year old and it was in some ways a more "modern" design than the Whitley (the Whitley had two-thirds of its wing area covered by fabric).
 The airborne forces had to continue using the Whitley, which was far from ideal for the purpose; there was no room to stand up, the parachutists had to lay on the floor, usually huddled in sleeping bags to keep warm until the time of the drop, and then slither to the hole in the floor for the actual drop.
-The Whitley could only accommodate a maximum of 10 paratroops (usually only 8 or 9 were carried), only half that which a Bombay could carry in proper seating.
+The Whitley could only accommodate a maximum of 11 paratroops (usually only 8 or 9 were carried), only half that which a Bombay could carry in proper seating.
 Later in the war, the Whitley was replaced in the parachute-dropping role by the AW Albemarle (hardly an improvement) and the much superior American C-47 Dakota.

 Members of the SAS boarding a Bombay during training for their ill-fated first operation.

-When the British launched a paratroop operation to blow up an aqueduct in Italy (Operation Colossus) and later the airborne attack to secure intelligence on German radar (Operation Biting) the wartime censors revealed little about how the operations were carried out or what type of aircraft were used.⁵ Some journalists padded out their articles about the raids with speculation that Bristol Bombays had "probably" been used.
+When the British launched a paratroop operation to blow up an aqueduct in Italy (Operation Colossus) and later the airborne raid to secure intelligence on German radar (Operation Biting) the wartime censors revealed little about how the operations were carried out or what type of aircraft were used.⁵ Some journalists padded out their articles about the raids with speculation that Bristol Bombays had "probably" been used.
 This was repeated in subsequent articles with the "probably" missed out.
 Even though the full story of both raids, and the use of Whitleys in both of them, was published by the British Government in 1943 ⁶, many post-war articles continued to say that the Bombay was used (for example, Putnam's "Bristol Aircraft Since 1910" 1995 reprint still maintained that Bombays were used in Operation Colossus).

 This card, given away in boxes of crackers in the USA and Canada, adds to the mistaken idea that the Bombay was widely used for parachute dropping.
 Note the Bombay is represented with the wheel spats and turret of the prototype.